Overview: About Stanford's Chart of Accounts

 Chart of Accounts and the Oracle Financial System

 The Chart of Accounts is the foundational data structure that controls how financial transactions and balances are collected and stored in the Oracle Financials system.
 Oracle Financials contains two inter-related accounting modules, Grants Accounting (GA) and General Ledger (GL).
-Expenditure Type transactions are recorded using Oracle iProcurement, iOU, PCard, iJournals, and Labor Distribution.
+Expenditure Type transactions are recorded using Oracle iProcurement, Expense Requests, PCard, iJournals, and Labor Distribution.

 Stanford's Chart of Accounts Structure